Student

 Joshua G. Acosta

-Joshua is a PhD candidate in Ethnic Studies whose research interests are in Asian and Asian American studies, Disability Studies, History of Medicine, and Filipino American and Philippine studies.
+Joshua is a PhD candidate in Ethnic Studies whose research interests are in Asian and Asian American studies, Disability Studies, History of Medicine, and Filipino American and Philippine studies, and Religious Studies.
 He is a recipient of the Eugene Cota-Robles Fellowship and was a Mellon Mays Undergraduate Fellow and California State University Sally Casanova Scholar.
-His dissertation, “State of Insanity: Medicalizing Madness and the Imperial Subject in the Philippines, 1898-1965,” research traces how the interplay between colonial bureaucrats, Philippine medical scientists, mental illness patients,...
+His dissertation, “State of Insanity: Mental Illness and Medical Knowledge in the Philippines under American Rule, 1898-1946," traces how the interplay between colonial bureaucrats, Filipino elite physicians, patients, and...

 Maria Chi-Chable